BOSTON -- A fifth parent in the Varsity Blues college admissions cheating scandal learned his fate on Friday.

 The consequences of my actions to those closest to me have been devastating.
 The public shame and notoriety I have thrust upon them has impacted them all.
 I have damaged and humiliated my family.
 My friends and the amazing people I had the privilege to work with in our business are all victims of my actions.
 I have harmed and disappointed everyone who loved me or cared about me.
 I am sorry and I will do better.

 Every spot in every college is important to our society.
 Nothing has a larger impact on income inequality and social mobility than a college education.
-Millions of kids apply to college ever year and top colleges can accept just a tiny percentage of them.
+Millions of kids apply to college every year and top colleges can accept just a tiny percentage of them.
 And many of these spots are reserved for donors, athletes and legacies so the odds are even tougher for most.

 I am deeply ashamed of myself for taking part in a scheme that could have taken a deserving student's future away.
 My actions threatened to disadvantage the very people the system was already stacked against.